 Since 2001, the Academy has developed seminars and public events designed to spread word of scientific advances and to bring together researchers in the sciences and the humanities.
 (A "Humanities & Neuroscience Fellowships" page details our support for researchers doing ongoing studies.)

-This program (APAHA) is an international summer course of advanced education created by the Academy and by Rome' (h2CU).
+An international summer course of advanced education created by the Academy and by the University of Rome's H2CU.
 APAHA trains junior scholars in advanced approaches, with first-hand exposure to archaeology.